mlward639/Unit-thirteen-homework/README.md

 * MySQL2 to connect to MySQL database
 * Express.js API to create back end of web application
 * Sequelize to connect to MySQL database
-* dotenv package to use environmental variables to store sensitive data
+* Dotenv package to use environmental variables to store sensitive data
 * Insomnia REST client for API testing

 ## Contribution Guidelines